rutgerhofste/cheatsheets/tmux.md

 in TMUX, command shortcut:
 `ctrl-b`
-you need to press the shortcut, release it and then press the command.
+you need to press the shortcut, release it and then press the command (for the commands that do not start with "tmux".)

 # Sessions